 Open rhinoplasty involves making a small incision across the columella, the strip of tissue that separates the nostrils.
 This approach provides the surgeon with greater visibility and access to the nasal structures, allowing for more precise and extensive modifications.

-The choice between open and closed rhinoplasty is mainly dependent on the patient’s unique facial features, the surgeon’s experience and preferences, and the extent of the desired changes.
-Both open and closed rhinoplasty have their unique advantages and disadvantages.
+The decision between open and closed rhinoplasty depends on factors such as the patient’s individual facial features, the surgeon’s experience and preferences, and the specific changes desired by the patient.
+Both open and closed rhinoplasty procedures have their own set of advantages and disadvantages.

 What Results Can You Expect from an African American Rhinoplasty?